Karan0005/simple-web-app-boilerplate/README.md

 npm run generate:module
 ```

+## Environment Variable Guide for New Variable

+### 1. Local Development

+Set up environment variable in a `.env` file.

+### 2. Local Development with Docker

+Set up environment variable in both the `.env` file and `docker-compose.yml`.

+### 3. Dev, UAT, Prod Environments

+Configure environment variable within CI/CD pipeline files.

+### Note

+Depending on the project requirements, you may also need to configure environment variable in the
+backend or frontend configuration files.

 ## Sample Environment Variables

 Below is a sample `.env` file.
 This file should not contain sensitive or production-specific values.